 Pay in lieu of holiday can also be made instead of a departing employee taking that holiday.

 Employees can self-certificate for the first seven days of sickness.
-After seven days they will need a doctor’s note.
+After 7 days, they will need a doctor’s note.
 If it occurs just before or during holiday, they can take that time as sick leave instead.

 Statutory holiday entitlement still accrues even if an employee is off sick.
 Any holiday that isn’t used because of sickness can be carried over into the next leave year.

-You cannot force an employee to take holiday entitlement in place of statutory sick leave.
-Employees however, can request to take their annual paid holiday entitlement in place of sick leave if they don’t’ qualify for sick pay.
+You can't force an employee to take holiday entitlement in place of statutory sick leave.
+Employees however, can request to take their annual paid holiday entitlement in place of sick leave if they don’t qualify for sick pay.